 OLED panels offer richer colors and better viewing angles.
 They'll also allow Apple to go with a curved design for the iPhone 8, which is exactly what the Korea Herald says that Apple will do with its OLED-equipped iPhones.

-The move to a glass design — which recently resurfaced in a Digitimes report — would be a return to form for Apple, which used glass in the iPhone 4 and 4S before transitioning to metal with the iPhone 5 after customers suffered ugly cracks after a spill.
+The move to a glass design — which resurfaced in a Digitimes report — would be a return to form for Apple, which used glass in the iPhone 4 and 4S before transitioning to metal with the iPhone 5 after customers suffered ugly cracks after a spill.
 Hopefully this time around, Apple can offer stronger glass to prevent those problems.
-Reportedly, Apple will use an aluminum frame with the iPhone 8, while turning to stainless steel for the higher-end version of its phone, according to Kuo's analysis.
+Reportedly, Apple is going to use a stainless steel frame for at least one version of the phone, according to reports from both Kuo and Digitimes.

 That prediction isn't as far-fetched as it might seem.
 Business Insider reports that there's an effort underway at Apple to integrate augmented reality features into the company's products, starting with AR capabilities for the Camera app in the next version of iOS.
 Adding AR features would allow you to point your iPhone camera at a real-world object or peerson, with the app able to recognize it and manipulate it, Business Insider says.

-Like the internal components, details are slim on how Apple might price its next iPhone, especially if it introduces a third iPhone as expected.
-Although Apple has largely used last year’s pricing to dictate the price tag of each new iPhone generation,the company bumped up the price on its iPhone 7 Plus by $20 over the iPhone 6s Plus to $769.
+Details are slim on how much Apple might charge for its next iPhone, especially if it introduces a third iPhone as expected.
+Although Apple typically keeps iPHone pricing the same from year to year,the company bumped up the price on its iPhone 7 Plus by $20 over the iPhone 6s Plus to $769.
 It's possible, therefore, that with a big update to the iPhone 8, Apple could similarly charge a premium for its next update.
 That scenario could become even more likely, should Apple make only modest updates to the iPhone 7 and 7 Plus while releasing a third iPhone model with more impressive features.

 With iPhone 8 rumors heating up, some designers have started floating concept designs based on reported features for the next iPhone.
 One of our favorites comes from German website Handy Abovergleich and shows off an iPhone with an all-glass front that's missing a physical home button.
 A virtual bezel appears where the TouchID sensor would go, along with some other virtual buttons.